Receiving home care doesn’t need to mean hordes of people traipsing through your home, with …

 Our live in care service gives one-to-one 24 hour care for you or a loved one in the comfort and security of your own home with a carefully-matched carer.
 We can help for the short term or long term through a personalised plan created via our care assessments.

-A care worker will keep you company, giving your family and friends peace of mind, knowing help is on hand 24/7.
+A live-in care worker will keep you company, giving your family and friends peace of mind, knowing help is on hand 24/7.

 I urgently needed a live-in carer as my father, who I had been caring for for 18 months, was being discharged from hospital.